tcrowe/cjdns-admin/README.md

 # cjdns-admin
 ---
 A nodejs module for working with the CJDNS admin interface over UDP.
-It's made to be consistent, robust, tested, and easy to use.
+It's made to be consistent, robust and easy to use.

 The API exposes each admin function with the exact name or alternate.
 All the functions accept a single `object` as their argument and return a channel `string`.
 The channel is used to get the response(s) that the admin function returns.
 It's an asynchronous request/response pattern.

 ## Development
 ---
+The module is partially tested as of Nov.
+2, 2014.
+I need help adding test cases for all functions.
 See [doc/development.md](doc/development.md)

 ## Admin